 Breathing from Head to Heels

 Various positions, about half back-lying.
 Experiments with the breath mechanism, learning how it relates to the head, spine, and pelvis, and integrates into the length of the heels for standing.
-Uses what the Feldenkrais community calls “paradoxical breathing.”
+Uses paradoxical breathing and "see-saw" breath games.

 67m